-The Doctoral & Master’s Project and the Oral Examination
+The Doctoral Projects, and Oral Examinations

 The project and the required oral examination are constructed to test the candidate’s knowledge and competencies as a practitioner in his or her profession.

 Research and Design I, II and the Project